DESIGNING A MINDFUL LIFE...

 Being such an information sponge has been both a blessing and a curse.
 A blessing in that every day I am surprised or in awe of some new discovery, the curse…a brain that never seems to stop.
 Never a moment of silence.
 I discovered this downside in college, and in a quest to have a moment’s peace, I learned to meditate.

 I remember the first time I meditated, there was something quiet, present and grounding in that session.
 I felt like I had come home.
-That meditation was the yin to my curious brain’s fast paced yang.
-That was 29 years ago, and I have been meditating ever since.
+Meditation was the yin to my curious brain’s fast-paced yang.
+That was thirty years ago, and I have been meditating ever since.
 I shudder to think of the person I would be without the constant, calming thread of meditation in my life.

 WHY I TEACH MEDITATION...

 I believe that meditation and mindfulness is a superpower hidden in plain sight.
 It’s the diamond hidden in the stone.
 To have a life, you must inhabit your life.
-You must live your life and be aware and present to your life.
-Mindfulness gives you the ability to slow down and see things you may have missed racing by so fast, or being lost in distraction.
-Mindfulness gives you the chance to make choices from the deepest, truest part of yourself, tuning out the drum of the world whose values may not match yours.
+You must live your life and be aware and present in your life.
+Mindfulness gives you the ability to slow down and see things you may have missed racing by so quickly, or being lost in distraction.
+Mindfulness gives you the chance to make choices from the deepest, truest part of yourself, tuning out the drum of the world whose values may not match your own.
 Mindfulness gives you the ability to:

 - live your life rather than someone else’s